hamishHay/GeodesicODIS/README.md

 ### Prerequisites
-Three prerequisites are required for ODIS: the Fortran-95 SHTOOLS library, Intel's c++ compiler with MKL, and the HDF5.
+Three prerequisites are required for ODIS: the Fortran-95 SHTOOLS library, Intel's c++ compiler with MKL, and the HDF5 library.

 [SHTools](https://shtools.oca.eu/shtools/) is a high-performance spherical harmonics library used in ODIS to decompose the tidal displacement at the ocean surface into spherical harmonics, which is required for subsurface ocean calculations and free-surface calculations that include ocean self-gravity.